Skip to content

-Follow our transparent Bluehost review to discover specific users for whom the host truly shines, shortcomings to be aware of, updated pricing breakdowns and everything else influenced shoppers must consider before taking advantage of their steep first-year discounts.
+Follow our transparent Bluehost review to discover specific users for whom the host truly shines, shortcomings to be aware of, updated pricing breakdowns and everything else shoppers must consider before taking advantage of their steep first-year discounts.
 Let’s dig in!

 What is Bluehost Hosting?

-Other than WordPress hosting they offer, shared hosting, VPS hosting, dedicated hosting and re-seller hosting.
-Plans for WordPress start from £3.25/$4.06 , normally £6.57/$8.20 a month.
+They offer shared hosting, VPS hosting, dedicated hosting, reseller hosting, and WordPress hosting.
+WordPress plans start from £3.25/$4.06, normally £6.57/$8.20 a month.

 Bluehost Hosting tick from WordPress